WDI-SEA/notes/05-node-express/express-1-to-many/readme.md

 ### Creating an associated item with `createModel`

-We can use the `createPost` method to create a new post associated with an author.
+We can use the `createPet` method to create a new post associated with an author.
 Remeber to use the `.then` promise.

 ```js
 db.user.findOne().then(function(user) {